An Interventional Perspective on Identifiability in Gaussian LTI Systems with Independent Component Analysis: Main Results

 \subsection{Main identifiability result}

-We state our identifiability result for observed samples with a fixed horizon $T > 0$ from \gls{numenv} environments. \begin{restatable}{theorem}{Main}[\gls{lti} system identifiability with sufficient variability] For \gls{lti} systems satisfying \cref{assum:lti,assn:data_diversity}, the Markov parameter matrix $\mat{\mG}$ is identifiable up to permutations and diagonal scaling. \end{restatable}
+We state our identifiability result for observations with a fixed horizon $T\! >\!
+0$ from \gls{numenv} environments. \begin{restatable}{theorem}{Main}[\gls{lti} system identifiability with sufficient variability] For \gls{lti} systems satisfying \cref{assum:lti,assn:data_diversity}, the Markov parameter matrix $\mat{\mG}$ is identifiable up to permutations and diagonal scaling. \end{restatable}

 \begin{proof}[Sketch] Intuitively, each independent environment controls a distinct rank-$1$ subspace of the underlying parameters.
 If the environments capture $\du$ linearly independent facets, we can probe the entire space of the system parameters and learn them up to similarity transformations.